yairm210/Unciv/docs/uniques.md

 Applicable to: Terrain

 #### Considered [terrainQuality] when determining start locations
-Example: "Considered [terrainQuality] when determining start locations"
+Example: "Considered [Undesirable] when determining start locations"

 Applicable to: Terrain